tushar5526/Autotype/README.md

 ### Run it Global Commandline Executable

-If you are a Linux or a Macos user just all AutoType to Your .zshrc or .bashrc file
+If you are a Linux or a Macos user just add AutoType to Your .zshrc or .bashrc file

 ```console
 ~$ chmod +x Autotype